All Planning Guides

 The Spanish Steps area is polished, central, and convenient for shopping, Trevi Fountain, Villa Borghese, and elegant hotels.
 It suits travellers who want a classic Rome feel and are comfortable paying more for location.

 Via Veneto can offer larger hotels and a quieter atmosphere, but some streets feel less atmospheric than the historic centre.
 Check whether you want hotel comfort or immediate old-city charm.
+For first timers, this area makes most sense when budget is less sensitive and you want a polished stay.

 Termini